leonzalion/blog/packages/website/src/assets/data/daily-timeblocks/2022-05-07/daily-plans.md

   - [ ] I'll block Apple Mail once I create InstaChat (hopefully by tomorrow)
 - [ ] Learn a bit about memory palace
 - [ ] Set a reminder to bring a deck of cards every Friday to practice memory palace while on the car ride to gym
+- [ ] Think about how reactive emails would work when using in-person, written emails (make it easy/possible to generate an email on a phone/Apple Watch app?
+Have backup, extra emails that can be reassigned later on? have a generic, static email for this purpose?)

 ### Upstream